Here you find guidance, methods and tools to measure antibiotic consumption in humans, focusing on healthcare and community settings.

 - Patient medical records

 Antibiotic prescribing data can be extracted from outpatient and inpatient prescription forms.
-This process can be facilitated through the use of computerized records, however in the absence of electronic databases, relevant prescribing data can be manually extracted from patient records or retrieved at dispensing points.
+This process can be facilitated through the use of computerized records, but in the absence of electronic databases, relevant prescribing data can be manually extracted from patient records or retrieved at dispensing points.

 Point prevalence studies